Noblesville City Council amends city salary and traffic ordinances

 What Happened: Mayor Chris Jensen inducted the sixth class of the Mayor’s Youth Council.

-What it Means: The Mayor’s Youth Council advises the mayor on certain topics, learn about government, volunteer and organize projects related to the youth.
+What it Means: The Mayor’s Youth Council meets at 7:30 a.m.
+Tuesdays and will advise the mayor on certain topics, learn about government, volunteer and organize projects related to the youth.

 What’s Next: The Mayor’s Youth Council will begin its work for the 2023-24 school year.